RunestoneInteractive/RunestoneServer/pip2/source/Assignments/ps5.rst

    print "testing if y is -2"
    test.testEqual(y, -2)

 6. Here's another bit of code with a problem.
-Fix it so it calls change_amounts on some input and prints out the results.
 Also, add comments about what's going on with the current code that causes a problem.
+Then, fix it so it calls change_amounts on some input and prints out the results.

 .. activecode:: ps_5_6

     def change_amounts(yp):
 	n = yp - 4
 	return n * 7

     print yp